Skip to main content

 • “This game, while lacking polish, has that element of a real world to it, and while neither its basic gameplay nor simulation is perfect, it entertained me for many hours.”

-• “To me, the game is great; I've had quite a bit of fun just trying out different starts and seeing what the gameplay has to offer both on the 4X end and the sim end.”
+• “To me, the game is great.
+I've had quite a bit of fun just trying out different starts and seeing what the gameplay has to offer both on the 4X end and the sim end.”

-• “Beyond just the game-breaking rendering/DPI failure, the UI and general gameplay are infested with bugs and lack of polish.”
+• “Beyond just the game-breaking rendering/DPI failure, the UI and general gameplay are infested with bugs and lack polish.”

 • graphics